You’ve heard it before: when it comes to knowing your customers, knowledge is power…

 Thinking about your Martech stack, CDPs enhance DMPs, DSPs and more.
 These complementary solutions provide organizations with real-time data, and combining with a DCP and DSP allow you to achieve personalization at scale.

-It is believed that “by 2020, customer experience will overtake price and product as the key brand differentiator” (according to Frost & Sullivan) – so success lies in joining all of the dots from content, through to a sale, and the ongoing, personal relationship – for the whole lifetime of our customer [link to LTV article].
+It is believed that “by 2020, customer experience will overtake price and product as the key brand differentiator” ( Frost & Sullivan) – so success lies in joining all of the dots from content, through to a sale, and the ongoing, personal relationship – for the whole lifetime of our customer.

 Brands have an opportunity and an obligation to delight customers across every touchpoint.
 Digital customer experience is no longer an afterthought, and, as we’ve described in detail in our 2019 CX Playbook – it’s easier than ever to apply small changes and increase the impact digital CX has on a brand’s bottom line.